-You can use launchd, which is part of macOS (but not very friendly).
-Or you can use any number of third party scheduler applications, such as LaunchControl.
+You can use Task Scheduler, which is part of Windows.
+Or you can use any number of third party scheduler applications .

 You can change the input and output file names through the command line interface.
-Add -cli to close Easy Data Transform after the job is finished.
+Add - cli to close Easy Data Transform after the job is finished.